-The District's total OPEB liability of \$15,195,867 was measured as of June 30, 2016 and was rolled forward using actuarial assumptions to the valuation date of June 30, 2017.
+The District's total OPEB liability of \$16,371,264 was measured as of June 30, 2018 for an actuarial valuation date of June 30, 2018.

 Actuarial Assumptions and Other Inputs.
-The total OPEB liability in the June 30, 2017 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 3.00%
+Inflation 2.50%